-- f) Subject to the approval of the Dean, the Chair may, at her/his discretion, recommend further research related workload release for a faculty member who continues to exceed recommended thresholds. - g) Contractually, and subject to resource availability, untenured TT faculty members are given 12 hours of workload equivalency for research during each of their first two years of employment in the Department.
-After this period their workload equivalency will be reevaluated and adjusted based on the above standards.
-However, faculty members in this category are guaranteed 9 hours of research equivalency per year unless they are denied reappointment or tenure. - h) When workload letters are prepared for the year, the Chair is to include an advisory letter to the faculty member whose teaching workload is to be changed next academic year informing her/him of the impending changes.
-The Chair's letter should state clearly why the teaching workload would be changed and what the faculty member could do to preempt the action. - i) Formal Course Instruction -- Responsibility for a lecture or recitation section counts as semester credit hour for each credit hour represented by that course, as does responsibility for a section of the university orientation course.
-At the discretion of the Chair, responsibility for an unusually large section may be counted as the equivalent of 1 additional semester credit hour for each credit hour represented by that course, where the number of enrolled students is such as to require an amount of work virtually equivalent to teaching an additional section of that course. - j) Research Grants Sponsored research provides an additional avenue for faculty members to both support graduate students and themselves for research.
-In order to encourage faculty to pursue funding for research and, for the purposes of workload release, subject to resource availability and the programmatic needs of the Department, credit may be given for the first two unsuccessful research grants if they meet the following criteria.
-The grant proposals were/have: - a. at least \$50,000 each, - b. appropriate length, - c. detailed literature review, - d. references of substantive length, - e. detailed budget, - f. documentation from the funding agency that the proposal meets their requirements, and - g.
-FAC reviewed and approved the amount of credit.
+- a) Subject to the approval of the Dean, the Chair may, at her/his discretion, recommendfurther research related workload release for a faculty member who continues to exceed recommended thresholds. - b) Contractually, and subject to resource availability, untenured TT faculty members aregiven 12 hours of workload equivalency for research during each of their first two years of employment in the Department.
+After this period their workload equivalencywill be reevaluated and adjusted based on the above standards.
+However, faculty members in this category are guaranteed 9 hours of research equivalency per year unless they are denied reappointment or tenure. - c) When workload letters are prepared for the year, the Chair is to include an advisory letter to the faculty member whose teaching workload is to be changed next academicyear informing her/him of the impending changes.
+The Chair's letter should state clearly why the teaching workload would be changed and what the faculty member could do to preempt the action. - d) Formal Course Instruction -- Responsibility for a lecture or recitation section counts as 1 semester credit hour for each credit hour represented by that course, as does responsibility for a section of the university orientation course.
+At the discretion of theChair, responsibility for an unusually large section may be counted as the equivalent of 1 additional semester credit hour for each credit hour represented by that course, where the number of enrolled students is such as to require an amount of work virtually equivalent to teaching an additional section of that course. - e) Research Grants Sponsored research provides an additional avenue for faculty members to both support graduate students and themselves for research.
+In order to encourage faculty to pursue funding for research and, for the purposes of workload release, subject to resource availability and the programmatic needs of the Department, credit may be given for the first two unsuccessful research grants if theymeet the following criteria.
+The grant proposals were/have: - at least \$50,000 each, - appropriate length,

+- detailed literature review,

+- references of substantive length,

+- detailed budget,

+- documentation from the funding agency that the proposal meets their requirements, and

+- FAC reviewed and approved the amount of credit.

-For successfully funded research grants, excluding summer teaching and research grants awarded by KSU, the following point scales may be used in the same manner as the journal list point scale to award workload credit reallocation to the faculty.
-For example, an 8-point credit for grants is equivalent to an 8 point credit for research publications.
+For successfully funded research grants, excluding summer teaching and research grants awarded by KSU, the following point scales may be used in the same manner asthe journal list point scale to award workload credit reallocation to the faculty.
+For example, an 8-point credit for grants is equivalent to an 8-point credit for research publications.

+Grant Release

-Amount Workload Release Points
+Points

-Grant $\geq$ \$200,000 8
+Grant \geq \$200,000 8

 $100,000 \le \text{Grant} < 200,000$ 4

-$50,000 \le \text{Grant} < 100,000$ 3
+$$50,000 \le \text{Grant} < $100,000$ 3

-$25,000 \le \text{Grant} < 50,000$ 2
+$$25,000 \le \text{Grant} < $50,000$ 2

-$5,000 \le \text{Grant} < 25,000$ 1
+$$5,000 \le \text{Grant} < $25,000$ 1